argentini/Argentini.SqlPkg/README.md

 sqlpkg /Action:Restore /SourceFile:MyDatabaseBackup.bacpac /DiagnosticsFile:MyDatabaseBackup.log /TargetServerName:mydatabase.net,1433 /TargetDatabaseName:MyDatabase /TargetUser:sa /TargetPassword:MyP@ssw0rd
 ```

-Keep in mind that you may need to escape certain characters in your argument list based on the console applications being used.
-For example, Bash needs brackets encoded, unless you wrap the argument value in apostrophes, like below:
+Keep in mind that you may need to escape certain characters in your argument list based on the console application being used.
+For example, Bash needs brackets encoded unless you wrap the argument value in apostrophes, like below:

 ```
 sqlpkg /Action:Backup ... /p:ExcludeTableData='[dbo].[IpAddresses]'